 Once you meet the two work requirements, you then have to prove that you have a severe disability.
 Your condition must prevent you from performing the work you did before it occurred, and you must show that you cannot adjust to any other type of work.
 In addition, the disability must be on the list of qualifying disabilities maintained by the SSA, or a doctor must state that it is expected to last at least one year or end with your death.

-Social Security Disability Lawyers in Flower Mound, TX
+Apply for SSDI in Flower Mound, TX

-In Flower Mound, Texas, you can apply for SSDI online or at the SSA office in nearby Denton.
-You may complete the application yourself, but it is important to understand that you will be expected to submit your medical records and other evidence, and you must know all of the proper legal, technical and medical terms for your condition to prevent delays.
+- In Flower Mound, Texas, you can apply for SSDI online or at the SSA office in nearby Denton.
+You may complete the application yourself, but it is important to understand that you will be expected to submit your medical records and other evidence, and you must know all of the proper legal, technical and medical terms for your condition in order to prevent delays.

-Even if you do everything perfectly, the chances are very high that your initial SSDI application will be denied because only about 35 percent of applications are approved in the first round.
+- Even if you do everything perfectly, the chances are very high that your initial SSDI application will be denied because only about 35 percent of applications are approved in the first round.
 You will most likely have to go through a difficult appeals process, which may include a formal hearing before an administrative law judge.

-The average wait time to have a hearing scheduled for Flower Mound appeals is 14 months, and during this time, finances can become extremely tight.
-When you have us at your side, we will do all of the heavy lifting and even speak on your behalf at the hearing.
+The average wait time to have an appeal hearing scheduled for Flower Mound is 14 months and, during this time, finances can become extremely tight.
+When you have us at your side, we will do all the groundwork and even speak on your behalf at the hearing.
 If you would like more information about SSDI, contact us today.